-- Moderate thermal conductivity – so the rate heat flows in and out of the material is roughly in step with the daily heating and cooling cycle of the building.
+- Moderate thermal conductivity; so the rate heat flows in and out of the material is roughly in step with the daily heating and cooling cycle of the building.

 Heavyweight construction materials such as masonry and concrete have these characteristics.
 They combine a high storage capacity with moderate thermal conductivity.
 This means that heat moves between the material’s surface and its interior at a rate that roughly matches the building’s daily heating and cooling cycle.
 Some materials, like wood, have a high heat capacity, but their thermal conductivity is relatively low, limiting the rate at which heat can be absorbed during the day and released at night.
-Steel can a store a lot of heat, but conducts it too rapidly to be particularly useful, plus comparatively little is used in buildings.
+Steel can store a lot of heat, but conducts it too rapidly to be practically useful, plus comparatively little is used in buildings.
 However, a modest amount of thermal mass may still be provided if concrete floors are used in steel frame construction, although these are usually limited to a depth of only 100mm and are usually covered by a false ceiling, limiting their ability to absorb and release heat.

 How is thermal mass measured?

 Admittance values and k-values relate to the absorption of heat inside buildings, which is the most important use of thermal mass.
-There is however another thermal mass related property called decrement, which can influence summertime performance to a limited extent.
+There is however another thermal mass related property called decrement, which can influence summertime performance to some extent.
 Decrement describes the way in which the density, heat capacity and thermal conductivity of an external wall (for example), can slow the passage of heat from the sun as it passes from the outside to the inner surface of the wall (decrement delay), and also reduce those gains as they pass through it (decrement factor).
 For more information see: Thermal Mass Explained and for a comprehensive range of decrement values for concrete and masonry walls see: Thermal Performance: Part L1A 2013.